How to use LinkedIn to build your brand

 • Use your CEO and senior executives to publish content – they typically have greater reach and credibility (if that’s you then great!)

-• Engage other thought leaders in the organisation to create and share content (if you have them – if it’s just you then consider associates or adjacent influencers in your network)
+• Engage other thought leaders in the organization to create and share content (if you have them – if it’s just you then consider associates or adjacent influencers in your network)

 • Use curated content wisely, i.e. sharing other people’s content